Tuplanolla/adom-tas/README.md

 Two of the bytes change haphazardly, so they're probably unrelated.
-The layout of the storage means the random number generator is most likely a variation of an ARC4 stream cipher.
+The layout of the storage means the random number generator is most likely a variation of the ARC4 stream cipher.
 ARC4 uses three variables: the state S and the iterators i and j.

 	(gdb) set $s = (unsigned char * )0x082ada40